cheeseyhub/learning_c/Readme.md

 ```
 ### For setting up for personal computer
-Please remember if you have already installed git and make and mingw you can just run the skip the following part.
+Please remember if you have already installed git and make and mingw you can just  skip the following part.

 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser